IBM/aspera-cli/tests/README.md

 ## Test descriptions

-When new commands are added to the CLI, new tests shall be added to the test suite in `tests/tests.yml`.
+When new commands are added to the CLI, corresponding tests shall be added to the test suite in `tests/tests.yml`.
 YAML formating rules apply.
 Values inside `$(...)` are evaluated as Ruby expressions.
 Some constants are defined in `test.rake` and can be used.